Should be used with caution: proportion has a Margin of Error (MoE) >10 percentage points and/or proportion ± MoE equals <0% or >100%.

 -

-Does the proportion of people with disability who experienced assault and sought advice or support vary by remoteness?
+Does the proportion of people with disability who experienced physical assault by a male and sought advice or support vary by remoteness?

-The data in the graph and the table below show the proportion of adults with disability (aged 18 and over) who experienced assault and sought advice or support after the most recent incident, grouped by remoteness.
-In major cities, 52% of adults with disability reported seeking advice or support after the most recent incident of assault, as did 45% in outer regional and remote areas (please note that the proportion for adults in outer regional and remote areas has a high margin of error and should be used with caution).
+The data in the graph and the table below show the proportion of adults with disability (aged 18 and over) who experienced physical assault by a male in the past 10 years and sought advice or support after the most recent incident, grouped by remoteness.
+In 2021–22, 64% of adults with disability in outer regional and remote areas reported seeking advice or support after the most recent incident of physical assault by a male, compared with 53% in inner regional areas (please note that all reported proportions have a high margin of error and should be used with caution).

 Source: Australian Bureau of Statistics – Personal Safety Survey (PSS) | Data source overview